DANIELL, Michael Charles (Revised 06/07/2018)

 Died: 20 November 1943 India

-"Eric de Jongh the son of Oscar John de Jongh, was a charming, outgoing person with a sense of humour and the most popular de Jongh in Smyrna, highly thought of in business … Eric originally married in the 1910s, but divorced before WWII, a lady from Smyrna of Armenian background, Eva Sadjian, a lady of extraordinary beauty, with whom he had 2 children, Geoffrey and Winifred.
+"Eric de Jongh, the son of Oscar John de Jongh, was a charming, outgoing person with a sense of humour and the most popular de Jongh in Smyrna, highly thought of in business … Eric originally married in the 1910s, but divorced before WWII, a lady from Smyrna of Armenian background, Eva Sadjian, a lady of extraordinary beauty, with whom he had two children, [Oscar] Geoffrey and Winifred.
 Eva accompanied the British Attaché to Greece and his wife in the evacuation of that country in WWII, and would mesmerize onlookers with her sultry dark looks even in early morning rising out of her tent in Crete, on route to Egypt.
-She later re-married an American diplomat, Arthur Parsons….
+She later re-married an American diplomat, Arthur Parsons …."

 F/O Oscar Geoffreij De Jongh RAFVR - Navigator,